-In this section you will learn how to set up Publishing settings in Blogger.
+In this section, you will learn about How to set up Publishing settings in Blogger.

 - You can change the URL/Subdomain of your blog in Blog address.
 The blog address is a URL through which a website or blog is accessed on internet.
 For example, techworld.blogspot.com.
 Note: It is not recommended to change your blog address again-and-again.
 It affects SEO.

 - The Custom domain is an optional feature that allows you to redirect your .blogspot to a custom domain.

 A custom domain is a domain that you own e.g. meersworld.net.
 A domain or blog address that you create on Blogger is a subdomain of .blogspot.com, means it is the property of Blogger.